 - They must have had a medical condition that has been diagnosed by a psychologist or psychiatrist,

 - The illness must have been caused by what they heard or saw,

 - They must have been present at the event itself or its immediate aftermath and

 - They must have had close ties or love and affection with the deceased.

 Medical evidence will need to be submitted to the Criminal Injuries Compensation Authority (CICA) to prove the existence of the psychiatric illness.

-If you want to talk through a potential claim DO NOT hesitate to ring us.
+If you want to talk through a potential claim please do not hesitate to contact us on 0161 615 5554.
 Speak to us and we will help you with the next steps.